Skip to content Skip to main navigation Skip to footer

 The Descendants

 Philippose Kathanar, the elder of Iype’s two sons, who moved to Mannaparambil, was not married.
-He served as Vicar at Puthuppally and Pariyaram churches.
+He served as Vicar of Puthuppally and Pariyaram churches.
 The second son, Iype Kurian (Sr) had two sons, namely Iype & Pothan.
 Kurian Iype (Sr) was calm and pious.
 But Kurian Pothan was a giant and mighty man.
 Kurian Iype (Sr) married from the Manganam Manimalapparambil family and Kurian Pothan married from the Kumarakom Poonithara family

+Half of the land properties in Puthuppally were distributed to the women descendants.
+The descendants of Iype made the land to the east and south of Ericadu and the fields of Iravam, Meksha and Puthukkad usable for agriculture.
 In the areas from the eastern slope of Ericadu, Vazhelkunnnu to Karikkamattom in the east and from Pongampara in the north to the west through Karithinikkal to Aikkarottu and to the southern slope of Pinnakkumala, the eastern and southern parts were looked after and cultivated by Kurian Pothan and the northern and western parts by Kurian Iype (Sr).
 Therefore, Kurian Pothan shifted to Kuzhiyadithara and stayed there.
 Kurian Iype (Sr)’s grandson Kurian Iype (Jr) moved to Aikkarettuparambil and stayed there.
 It was during the time of Kurian Iype (Jr), who was the grandson of Kurian Iype (Sr), that the West Mannaparampil homestead was sold to the present owners.
 Inside a room of the Mannaparampil house, a jar which was about a man’s height was buried.
 It was used for collecting honey for sale.
 When the house was sold, it was impossible to get the jar out of the house without breaking down the wall.
 Therefore, the jar was left there.
 This jar is still known to exist in that house.

 As mentioned earlier, Kurian Pothan was an adventurous farmer.
 He acquired agricultural lands in Mundakkayam, Kumarakom and Pampady.
 The place he acquired in Mundakkayam is still known as ‘Pothanmala’.
 The land at Kumarakom came to be known as ‘Mannaparambilkari’.
 He also acquired the Kochumattam field area in Pampady.
 The land possessions were divided between Kurian Iype (Sr) and Kurian Pothan according to the principle of courtesy shown by Abraham to Loth, ‘If you go south, I will go north’.
 No agreement had been written anywhere.
 During the Malayalam era of 1070 (1894-95 period), the land owned by each family was given to them via Pattaya by the government.